-No prison for Kilpatrick buddy in corruption probe
+No prison for Kilpatrick buddy in corruption case

 Detroit – — A man who says he gave kickbacks to the father of former Detroit Mayor Kwame Kilpatrick won’t go to prison.